ouss223/mini-e-commerce-/README.md

 # Product Management System 🛒

-A Java-based web application for managing products (produits) with a sleek and modern user interface.
+A Java-based web application for managing products  with a sleek and modern user interface.
 This project demonstrates CRUD (Create, Read, Update, Delete) operations using JSP, Servlets, and a MySQL database.

 ## Features ✨
 - **Add Products**: Easily add new products with details like name, description, price, and image URL.